Governance Without the Monolith

 Risk visibility needs to move upstream.

-So teams can solve problems earlier.
+The point is to help teams solve problems earlier.

-Earlier visibility is not earlier bureaucracy.
+Earlier visibility is intelligence.

 5. Protect flow